SC30GSWNBA/Mercari_Price_Suggestion_Challenge/README.md

 The objective of this project is to gain insights into the factors influencing the sale price of an item listing based on the information provided by a user.
 By performing exploratory data analysis (EDA) and conducting statistical and probabilistic analysis on a dataset of item listings and associated user-provided information.

-### Objective

-Suggest product prices to relailers based on different elements associated with the product